Holloways Beach, Queensland: Geography

 The beach s subject to heavy erosion.
 Since ca. 2020 several million dollars have been invested to save the beach.
 This includes the creation of two 30-metre rock groynes.
 This has not helped a lot, therefore more money is spent to replace the sand ("sand nourishment").

-In the east up to about 1300 metres inward from the beach the land-use is mostly residential while the west is predominantly farming land.
+On the coast the land-use is mostly residential.
+From about 1300 metres inland farming is predominant.

 History

 Holloways Beach is situated in the traditional Djabugay (Tjapukai) Aboriginal country.

 Richard Holloway came to Cairns in 1910 and was farming in the area in 1926.
 The area was officially named Holloway in 1951 by the Queensland Surveyor-General, renamed Holloway Beach in 1971 and then Holloways Beach in 1981.
 In 2002, the area was gazetted as a suburb of Cairns rather than as a rural locality.

 Land was acquired in October 1951 for a school.
 However, in December 1951, a school bus service was established to take the students to Cairns Intermediate School and Cairns North State School.
 In October 1954, the Queensland Government allocated £2341 to relocate Woree's school buildings to Holloway's Beach and then repair and repaint the buildings.
 Holloway's Beach State School opened on 23 May 1955.
 It closed on 13 June 1966.